mounika1734/ai-support-chatbot/README.md

 }
 GET /api/conversations/:sessionId

-Returns all messages for a session in chronological order.
+Returns all messages for a specific session in chronological order.

 GET /api/sessions

-Returns all session IDs with their last updated timestamps.
+Returns all session IDs along with their last updated timestamps.

 📄 Document-Based Answering

-The assistant uses only the content available in docs.json:
+The assistant uses only the content available in docs.json.

+Example:

 [
   {